A GIFT IN YOUR WILL

 I give and bequeath, absolutely and forever, the sum of $________ (or, __% of the rest, residue and remainder of my estate) unto Brain & Behavior Research Foundation, 90 Park Avenue, 16th Floor, New York, NY 10016, for its general purposes.

-And when you make a bequest or other planned gift to the Brain & Behavior Research Foundation you join a rich history of other supporters who care about the future of mental illness research.
+When you make a Bequest or other Planned Gift to the Foundation you join a rich history of other supporters who care about the future of mental illness research.

 PLANNING THROUGH BENEFICIARY DESIGNATIONS